Hebe ‘Andersonii’

 Hebe ‘Andersonii’ photographed at The Quinta Arboretum, Swettenham, Cheshire, UK

-Hebe ‘Andersonii’ forms a much-branched, bushy, evergreen shrub, about 6–9 ft (2–3 m) high.
-The leaves are mid to dark green, lance-shaped, about 4 in (10 mm) long, and 1 in (25 mm) wide.
-In June–July it bears 4 in (10 mm) spikes of light purple flowers, which fade to white.
-In the UK it is tender.
-Hebe ‘Midsummer Beauty’ is similar and more hardy.
+Hebe ‘Andersonii’ forms a bushy, evergreen shrub, about 6–9 ft (2–3 m) high.
+The leaves are mid to dark green, lance-shaped, about 4 in (10 mm) long.
+In June–July it bears 4 in (10 mm) spikes of light purple flowers, which fade to white, tender in the UK.

 NZ Plants W Hebes A Hebes B